The Amazing Drill Bit Sorter (imperial, fractional)

 cults3d

-"How can I find the darn 9/64 drill bit in this mess?"
-If you are controlled-chaos DIY like me then you probably know what it means to have an ever growing jar full of hopelessly unsorted drill bits.
-And you know how long it takes to find the right one especially in the confusing world of fractional imperial sizes.
-Yes because we all know by heart what 17/64 looks like!
-Yes I do have a nice set box with compartment for each size but who has time to put them neatly back in the heat of the DIY creativity?
-I would rather buy a new sorted set than trying to sort through the mess with calipers or magnifying glass.
-So how to sort drill bits like a ninja?
-This is the absolutely best way: A precisely made sorter of my own design.
-All you need to do is to slide the drill bit to the grove from the right and where it stops - that's the size.
-Less than a second and exact reading.
-There are two files, both are the same.
-One has tabs so it can be attached to a wall or workbench for one hand operation.
-There is included ZIP file with paper template (either PDF or PNG), that you need to print on paper (make sure it is 100%, no fit to page etc..).
-The PDF should be the one you use as it prints in correct size on Letter paper, but in a case I am also including PNG - but then you need to figure out to print it exact size from some software.
-There is a calibration 1 inch square on the printout.
-Cut the strips, then use some known size drill bits to "calibrate" your 3d print.
+"How am I supposed to find that blasted 9/64 drill bit in this chaos?"
+If you're a DIY enthusiast like me, you know exactly what it's like to have a jar overflowing with unsorted drill bits and the agony of searching for the right one in a world of confusing fractional imperial sizes.
+Yes, we all remember those pesky numbers by heart, don't we?
+Like 17/64!
+I do have a nice set box with compartments for each size, but let's face it – who has time to organize them neatly when creativity is at its peak?
+I'd rather buy a new sorted set than waste time trying to sort through the mess with calipers or magnifying glass.
+So how can you sort drill bits like a ninja?
+Here's the absolute best way: create your own precision-made sorter, designed specifically for this task.
+All you need to do is slide the drill bit into the groove from the right and – voilà! – that's the size.
+Less than a second, exact reading.
+There are two files available, both identical.
+One has tabs so it can be attached to a wall or workbench for one-handed operation.
+A ZIP file includes a paper template (PDF or PNG), which needs to be printed on paper (make sure it's 100%, no "fit to page" settings).
+The PDF is the preferred choice as it prints correctly on Letter paper, but I've also included a PNG – just be aware that you'll need to figure out how to print it at exact size using some software.
+There's a calibration square on the printout for your convenience.
+Cut the strips, then use known-size drill bits to "calibrate" your 3D print.
 Trim and insert.
-The steps are: Print the sorter in 3D.
-Don't scale it by accident.
+Here are the steps: Print the sorter in 3D without scaling it by accident.
 Grab the paper template PDF and print it on some harder paper.
-Make sure it is 100% so be sure no "fit to page" or "scale" or other clever settings the PDF viewer will try to sneak into the print option dialog are used.
-Cut the strips.
-They are designed so you need to cut inside the lines, not on them, not outside; so they will fit to the tabs in the sorter.
-Just make sure you don't see the lines on the strips after you cut them.
-Now the calibration.
-The strips are designed longer so you need to mark where to cut them on sides.
-Get some known size drill bits of various sizes.
-You can measure them with calipers if you can't read the numbers on the bits, but make sure you don't use fractional inch settings in calipers - I found out the hard way that many calipers may round up the fraction in wrong direction - so for example instead 9/64 the caliper will round to 5/32 and then you will calibrate it badly.
-Best is to use in fact mm settings and then look at the mm settings on the strip under each fraction.
-So you slide couple of those known size bits until they stop and then position the strips so they align with the bits.
-Then mark the ends with pencil so you know where to cut.
-After cutting you can then insert the strips into the tabs.
-You may try to slide them there from right but actually the easiest way is to put the bottom under the bottom tab and with your fingernail force the top under the top tab.
-Since each 3D printer may be calibrated bit differently in some cases you may need to shim the grove if it is just a hair too wide and the strips go too far left.
-Put a layer or two of scotch tape or electrical tape to make the groves tighter.
-On my creality cr-10 everything was within good tolerance.
-The same design can be used for metric drill bits but you will need to design the strips by yourself - or just put clear paper and pencil the numbers down.
-I hope you like it.
-I totally do - it really works for me as designed.
+Ensure it's 100% – no "fit to page," "scale," or other sneaky settings.
+Cut the strips, designed to fit inside the lines, not on them or outside.
+Make sure they don't show any lines after cutting.
+Now, calibration time!
+The strips are longer, so mark where to cut on the sides.
+Get some known-size drill bits of various sizes and measure them with calipers if necessary (just use mm settings to avoid rounding errors).
+Position the strips so they align with the bits, then mark the ends with a pencil.
+Cut the strips accordingly and insert them into the tabs – easiest way is to put the bottom under the bottom tab and force the top under the top tab with your fingernail.
+Since each 3D printer may have its own calibration quirks, you might need to shim the groove if it's just a hair too wide.
+Add some Scotch tape or electrical tape to make the grooves tighter – my Creality CR-10 was within good tolerance.
+This design can be used for metric drill bits as well, but you'll need to create your own strips or use clear paper and pencil marks.
+I hope you like it!
+I absolutely do – it works perfectly for me.

 Download Model from cults3d